GitBrincie212/ChronoGrapher/README.md

 3. **Hyper-Extensible Architecture:** Built for customization with numerous integrations and extension points.

-4. **Scale Effortlessly:** Rust-powered engine handles from single machines to distributed clusters seamlessly.
+4. **Scale Effortlessly:** Rust-powered engine scales from a single machine to distributed clusters seamlessly.

 5. **Crash-Resistant Durability:** Never lose task progress again, state persistence ensures continuity through failures.

-**Get started in 30 seconds**, here's a simple "Hello World" example in ChronoGrapher written in Rust (other languages look similar):
+**Get started in 30 seconds**, with a simple "Hello World" example in ChronoGrapher written in Rust (other languages look similar):
 ```rust
 use chronographer::prelude::*;